-For this audit there was an average of 2.6 defects per bus for all buses inspected (active and contingency buses combined), identical to 2.6 last audit.
-The 47 active buses inspected averaged 2.5 defects per bus, compared to 2.6 per bus last audit, while the four contingency buses averaged 3.75 defects per bus, compared to 3.3 per bus last audit.
-New for this audit was the inspection of 10 newly-delivered model year 2019 MCI buses, which averaged 0.8 defects per bus.
-Without the new buses in the mix the remainder of all buses had an average of 3.0 defects per bus.
+For this audit there was an average of 3.1 defects per bus for all buses inspected (active and contingency buses combined), compared to 2.6 for the previous two audits.
+The 47 active buses inspected also averaged 3.1 defects per bus, compared to 2.5 per bus last audit, while the four contingency buses averaged 3.75 defects per bus, the same as last audit.

 The summary table which follows compares active and contingency buses in several defect categories for the past four audits.
-On-time adherence to preventive maintenance inspections (PMIs) scheduled at 6,000-mile intervals continues to be perfect at 100% for thirty-four consecutive audits.
+On-time adherence to preventive maintenance inspections (PMIs) scheduled at 6,000-mile intervals continues to be perfect at 100% for thirty-five consecutive audits.